5 Things That Suprised Me About River Cruising

 But I actually found that I had all the space I needed.
 The beds were a decent size, with enough space around them to potter about without tripping over my scattered belongings.
 There was enough room by the wardrobe to change without whacking my arms against the wall.
 And light flooded in from the sliding doors leading out to the French balcony.

-I later discovered that MS Bellejour’s standard cabins are among the biggest available on European river cruise ships – a big plus point, especially on a smaller ship where you might want to retreat back to your own space from time to time.
+I later discovered that the standard cabins onboard Titan's ships are among the biggest available on European river cruise ships – a big plus point, especially on a smaller ship where you might want to retreat back to your own space from time to time.

 I hadn’t expected a huge amount of storage space, either.
 But there was more than enough for my six-day stay – I didn’t even use three-quarters of it.
 There were wardrobes, cupboards, shelves, drawers, and a full-length mirror (something I often find lacking in hotel rooms).